The Alan Herdman Teacher Training Course comprises fifteen units taken over three terms and comprising at least 750 hours of student effort.

 Mat and Equipment Practical Assessment Format

-In order to practice teaching mat classes in a real situation a weekly mat class of ninety minutes will be taught throughout the three terms.
+In order to practice teaching mat classes in a real situation a weekly mat class of ninety minutes will be taught throughout the ten months.
 To introduce the students to the progression of exercises, from beginners to advanced, the initial classes will be taught by myself and the Program Tutor.
 Gradually the students will take turns in introducing the class and teaching the warm up.
-By the second term they will prepare and teach a full class.
+After a few months they will prepare and teach a full class.
 After each class there will be a very informal discussion supervised by a tutor about content, pace etc.

 The student will be asked to outline a progression up to fifteen weeks to the level at which they have been trained in this course.

-Once again all criteria will be looked at during the term, practised and explained in detail.
+Once again all criteria will be looked at during the course, practised and explained in detail.

 No student will be put in a situation that is unsafe for them or the client.